onur-ozkan/st-enhanced/README.md

-st-enchanted - simple terminal enchanted
+st-enhanced - simple terminal enhanced
 --------------------
-st-enchanted is a customized version of st that makes using tmux and vim much better
+st-enhanced is a customized version of st that makes using tmux and vim much better

 Requirements
 ------------
-In order to build st-enchanted you need the Xlib header files.
+In order to build st-enhanced you need the Xlib header files.

 Installation
 ------------
-Enter the following command to build and install st-enchanted:
+Enter the following command to build and install st-enhanced:

     sudo make clean install